 Business combinations arising from transfers of interests in entities that are under the common control of the principal stockholder are accounted for under the pooling-of-interests method.
 Transfers of assets between commonly-controlled entities are accounted for under historical cost accounting; hence, the assets and liabilities are reflected in the consolidated financial statements at carrying values and no adjustments are made to reflect fair values or recognize any new assets or liabilities, at the date of the combination that otherwise would have been done under the acquisition method.
-No restatements are made to the financial information in the consolidated financial statements for periods prior to the business combination as allowed under PIC Q&A No. 2012-01, PFRS 3.2 - Application of Pooling of Interest Method for Business Combination of Entities under Common Control in Consolidated Financial Statements (as amended by PIC Q&A No. 2015-01, Conforming Changes to PIC Q&As - Cycle 2015, and PIC Q&A No. 2018-13, Conforming Changes to PIC Q&As - Cycle 2018); hence, the profit and loss of the acquiree is included in the consolidated financial statements for the full year, irrespective of when the combination took place.
-Also, no goodwill is recognized as a result of the business combination and any excess between the net assets of the acquiree and the consideration paid is accounted for as "equity reserves", which will eventually be closed to additional paid-in capital.
+No restatements are made to the financial information in the consolidated financial statements for periods prior to the business combination as allowed under PIC Q&A No. 2012-01, PFRS 3.2 - Application of Pooling of Interest Method for Business Combination of Entities under Common Control in Consolidated Financial Statements (as amended by PIC Q&A No. 2015-01, Conforming Changes to PIC Q&As - Cycle 2015, and PIC Q&A No. 2018-13, Conforming Changes to PIC Q&As - Cycle 2018); hence, the profit and loss of the acquiree is included in the consolidated financial statements for the full year, irrespective of when the combination and any excess between the net assets of the acquiree and the consideration paid is accounted for as "equity reserves", which will eventually be closed to additional paid-in capital.
 Also, any pre-acquisition income and expenses of a subsidiary are no longer included in the consolidated financial statements.
 The Group used this method in accounting for mergers and restructurings [see Note 1.1(n) and (o)].